lmoss6/bzan552/Case_2_-_NFL_Scores.md

 From this information, we also calculated two more variables for whether or not the favorite won and whether or not the favorite covered the spread, which was the focus of our analysis for questions 1 and 2.

-At this point, we now also added in two of the variables around the stadium in which the game was played - stadium\_type and stadium\_surface - which were found in the 'stadiums' dataset.
+We then added two of the variables around the stadium in which the game was played - stadium\_type and stadium\_surface - which were found in the 'stadiums' dataset.

-While we were not focused on the over/under as far as predicted points scored, we thought it might be interesting to see if higher-scoring games or higher-scoring games were more prone to upsets.
+While we were not focused on the over/under as far as predicted points scored, we thought it might be interesting to see if higher-scoring games or lower-scoring games were more prone to upsets.
 Therefore, we added the score\_home and score\_away variables for a new points\_scored variable to account for this.

 Since we were going to convert all of the variables to factors before running association rules, we binned the numeric variables into ranges that would more easily convert to factors - including weather\_temperature, weather\_wind\_mph, fav\_margin\_predicted, fav\_margin\_difference, and points\_scored.